MilanMisak/pixlserv/README.md

 ]
 ```

+By default, the EU West AWS region is used when connecting to S3.
+You can override this by setting the `PIXLSERV_S3_REGION` environment variable to values described [here](https://godoc.org/launchpad.net/goamz/aws) (region names).

 ### Google Cloud Storage

 To use GCS as your storage backend you have to set up the 3 environment variables mentioned above. `GCS_ISS` is an email address for your service account and `GCS_KEY` is a private key (its entire content) that can be extracted from a .p12 file using a command like this: